 There are two major components in a WAF: the engine (or library) and the rules.
 Firewalls are designed with the engine separate from the rules so rules can be easily updated.

 If the rules were built into the engine, the firewall code itself would need to be modified and updated any time a rule is changed or added.
-In the case of a WordPress plugin, that would require updating the plugin any time there a rule changes.
+In the case of a WordPress plugin, that would require updating the plugin any time a rule changes.

 It takes many different rules each focused on specific attacks to keep a WordPress site secure.
 A collection of rules that work together is known as a rule set.